 Credible information indicates terrorist groups continue plotting attacks in Europe.
 All European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
 Other precautions to keep in mind:

-- There are frequent political and social demonstrations in Chisinau.
+- Political and social demonstrations occur frequently in Chisinau.

 - Traffic becomes heavily congested and roads are blocked for hours at a time.

 - Avoid areas during demonstrations and monitor local news for current information.